Research expertise at the Bateson Centre

 We investigate how resident stem cells enable the body to remodel and adapt to changes over the lifespan and examine how old tissue is broken down to enable new tissue to grow, and the dual role of phagocytes in tissue plasticity and host defence.

 The important role of mechanical forces in morphogenesis and cell behaviour is leading to increased interactions with physical scientists and engineers with interests in the growing field of mechanobiology; additionally, a number of groups are adopting computational modelling as a tool to understand how myriad individual molecular and cellular interactions lead to the emergence of form and cell behaviours.

 At the other end of our research spectrum, we study disease, degeneration and decline, all of which occur when the mechanisms which maintain homeostatic balance within the body are disrupted.

-We explore medical problems that pose major health burdens to our society, including nervous and musculoskeletal disorders cardiovascular disease, chronic inflammatory diseases and cancer.
+We explore medical problems that pose major health burdens to our society, focussing on congenital diseases, infections and diseases of ageing.

 There is a growing awareness that chronic diseases are the biological consequences of adverse interactions between genetically-determined disease susceptibilities and risk-modifying environmental factors.

 The simple model organisms that we use provide remarkably powerful tools to investigate these pathogenetic mechanisms, by visualising biological change, including repair and regeneration, in real-time within the body, and to identify and then characterise the roles that different genes, proteins and cells play in these processes.